CHAPTER ONE Oxfordshire:- Origins of the Bonds

 Hannah Upston was born at Sarsden in Oxfordshire, the third child of Edward Upston and Martha Watkins who had themselves been married at Sarsden in 1703.
 The origins of Edward Upston were in the neighbouring county of Northamptonshire as he was born in the town of Kings Sutton in 1670, the second of the four known children of Ladwick Upston amd Alice Baker.

-baptisms of five of the children of Richard and Jane Bond are recorded
+baptisms of six of the children of Richard and Jane Bond are recorded

 in the Woodstock registers: Mary-Ann (Jan 10th 1806), Elizabeth (Oct